HOSTED-POWER/docs-turbostack-app/Technologies/Web Servers/NGINX/nginx_block_access.md

 #### 2. Activating Basic Authentication

-First locate your nginx main configuration file in the home directory of your user:
+First locate your NGINX main configuration file in the home directory of your user:

 ```